 If you’re already in Asia, getting to Myanmar is a breeze.
 From Thailand, you can drive or take a bus to the border in a couple of hours.
 If you’re further away, your best bet is to fly into one of the major airports.
 The cheapest flights will most likely be into the capital of Yangon.

 Before you go, make sure to get your visa.
-You can apply for an eVisa online, which is the easiest option.
+If you want to read our full article on how to do it, click here.
 It just takes a couple of days to process and is valid for 28 days once you enter the country.
 It’s a good idea to apply a few weeks in advance, just to be safe.
 The tourist visa costs around $50.

 General Cost of Traveling in Myanmar